 Finally, how student interactions are handled, particularly on the playground, is a common way to support school values.
 For example, if kindness is a cultural value, ensuring that disputes are solved through kindness first can go a long way in reinforcing that cultural norm.

 How does one create or support a school culture in the current situation?

-Focusing on supporting productive work environments - this will minimize any distractions and negative experiences.
+Focusing on supporting productive work environments - will minimize any distractions and negative experiences.
 Where possible, doing a dry run of any technology before the first day is helpful.